gedanziger/intro-blockchain-development/class-11.md

 ### Deploying a Business Network

+We'll be following pretty closely to the developer tutorial.
+You can see it [here](https://hyperledger.github.io/composer/latest/tutorials/developer-tutorial.html).

 ### Adding Transactions and Queries

+Queries will follow from the example in [the composer docs](https://hyperledger.github.io/composer/latest/tutorials/queries).

 ### Access Control Language

+Access control documentation can be found [here](https://hyperledger.github.io/composer/latest/reference/acl_language).

 ### Updating the Network

+To update the network, first create a new .bna file with a different versioning following [these](https://hyperledger.github.io/composer/latest/business-network/upgrading-bna) steps.

 ### Other Concepts and Applications

+Please prepare any questions you have about applications and other concepts in the class.